 Rebecca Maddocks, followed: “We pride ourselves on being able to guide our clients through this turbulent, uncertain time and helping them manage their social networks effectively.
 Within the first two days of launching the Consultancy, we received over 100 new followers on our own channels and also received notable traffic to our website, which is really promising as we continue grow the business.”

-For further information, follow InTouch Marketing Consultancy on Facebook, Instagram (@theintouchgirls), LinkedIn or visit the website: www.intouchmarketingconsultancy.co.uk.
+For further information, follow InTouch Marketing Consultancy on Facebook, Instagram (@theintouchgirls) or LinkedIn.